A Surrogate-Assisted Uncertainty-Aware Bayesian Validation Framework and its Application to Coupling Free Flow and Porous-Medium Flow: Introduction

+We use the literature's most widely studied coupled flow problem, namely the Stokes--Darcy problem.
+In this setting, the free-flow conceptualization is based on the Stokes equations for all discussed models.
+However, the way these models simulate the fluid flow in the porous medium and the set of coupling conditions imposed on the fluid--porous interface varies.
+Apart from the conceptual uncertainty, each computational model contains parametric uncertainty, such as material parameters or interface location that must also be rigorously addressed.
+To the best of our knowledge, no rigorous uncertainty-aware validation for this application has been performed so far.

 The rest of this paper is organized as follows.
-In \Cref{sec:models}, the mathematical and computational models are presented that are going to be evaluated by means of the proposed benchmark scenario.
-The Bayesian validation framework is introduced in \Cref{sec:bayes}.
-The benchmark scenario is described in \Cref{sec:scenarios}, while \Cref{sec:results} is devoted to a discussion of the application of the Bayesian model selection.
-We conclude the paper with a summary and conclusions in \Cref{sec:conclusions}.
+In Section~\ref{sec:bayes}, we introduce the Bayesian validation framework and discuss how it can be accelerated by means of surrogate modeling.
+Section~\ref{sec:models} presents the mathematical and computational models that are going to be evaluated by means of the proposed benchmark scenario.
+The benchmark scenario is described in Section~\ref{sec:scenarios}, while Section~\ref{sec:results} is devoted to a discussion of the application of the Bayesian model selection.
+In Section~\ref{sec:conclusions}, we present a summary and conclusion to our research.